devopsfranco/retirement/SOLANA-FRAMEWORK-REFACTOR.md

 The refactor will introduce a modular file structure to separate concerns and improve maintainability:

+---

+## Anchor-Based Staking Program

+### Overview
+The staking program has been implemented using the Anchor framework to leverage Solana's high-performance blockchain.
+It provides the following functionalities:
+- **Deposit**: Users can deposit tokens into the staking pool.
+- **Withdraw**: Users can withdraw their staked tokens.
+- **Claim Rewards**: Users can claim rewards based on a time-weighted balance.

+### Key Features
+1. **Dynamic Reward Distribution**: Rewards are calculated based on the staker's balance and the time elapsed since the last deposit.
+2. **Role-Based Access Control**: Only the staker can perform actions on their account.
+3. **SPL Token Integration**: The program uses SPL Token instructions for token transfers.

+---

 ```
 src/
 ├── components/          # Reusable UI components